Package Management

 kldload does not replace or modify your distro’s package manager.

-apt and dnf work exactly as they do on a stock
+apt, dnf, pacman — they all work exactly as they do on a stock

-install — use them directly if you prefer.
+install.
+Use them directly if you prefer.

 Basic operations